Huhngoku/ADVOCATE/doc/trace.md

 - C: channel operation
 - S: select operation

-The other fields are explained in the corresponding files in the trace directory.
+The other fields are explained in the corresponding files in the `traceElements` directory.
 These files also describe how the trace elements are recorded.

 ## Implementation